 6) Less workforce and Transport cost

 it needed less workforce and transport cost. most of the farmer grow hydroponic green fooder near to the livestock shade

 Construction of Hydroponic fodder system

-To grow good quality fodder you need to be able to control the temperature and humidity.
-The fodder easily grows in semi-controlled environmental conditions with the temperature range of 15-32 °C and relative humidity of 80-85%.
+To grow good quality fodder, you need to be able to control the temperature and humidity.
+The fodder easily grows in semi-controlled environmental conditions with a temperature range of 15-32 °C and relative humidity of 80-85%.

 Also, control light is needed to grow fodder, so you need to build a small shed net or a low-cost greenhouse.

-To make shed net or a low-cost greenhouse you can use bamboo log, iron rod or plastic pipe for structure construction purpose also you required shade netting or gunny bags to cover this structure.
+To make a shed net or a low-cost greenhouse, you can use a bamboo log, iron rod, or plastic pipe for structure construction purposes also, and you required shade netting or gunny bags to cover this structure.

-- According to your fooder quantity demand, you can build a Hydroponic fodder system. to build this system is required a little space, mostly farmer use 10 ft x10 ft shade net to grow Hydroponic fodder, and it is better to choose shed net location near to the livestock shade because it becomes easy to operate.
+- According to your fooder quantity demand, you can build a Hydroponic fodder system. to build this system is required a little space, mostly farmer use 10 ft x10 ft shade net to grow Hydroponic fodder, and it is better to choose a shed net location near the livestock shade because it becomes easy to operate.

 - To allow ventilation to leave some open space between the roof and side walls when the shed is well ventilated and airy, you can easily maintain the temperature and humidity.

-- To grow hydroponic fodder, you required a medium size tray of about 1.5 x 3 Ft.
+- To grow hydroponic fodder, you required a medium-size tray of about 1.5 x 3 Ft.
 They must be made up of good plastic and strong enough to hold the fodder’s weight.